ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 {: #hpc-cluster-auto-scaling}
 {: step}

 You have a minimum number of worker nodes (`worker_node_min_count`).
 This is the number of worker nodes that are provisioned at the time the cluster is created.
 However, you can use a maximum number of worker nodes that should be added to the Spectrum Symphony cluster defined by `worker_node_max_count`.
 This is to limit the number of machines that can be added to Spectrum Symphony cluster when the auto scaling configuration is used.
-This property can be used to manage the cost associated with Spectrum Symphony cluster instance.
+This property can be used to manage the cost associated with {{site.data.keyword.symphony_full_notm}} cluster instance.

 The following example shows `worker_node_min_count=2` and `worker_node_max_count=2`.